trickstercache/trickster/docs/alb-autodiscovery.md

 * DNS A/AAAA records (`dns_a`)
 * Watched member-list file (`file`)

-Support for additional providers (consul, ec2, gce, etcd, docker) is planned; until each lands, its users are generally served by the `file` provider (any external service-discovery tool can emit the member list) or by the DNS providers (e.g., Consul's DNS interface, cloud private DNS
+Support for additional providers (consul, ec2, gcp, etcd, docker) is planned; until each lands, its users are generally served by the `file` provider (any external service-discovery tool can emit the member list) or by the DNS providers (e.g., Consul's DNS interface, cloud private DNS